cbeck88/weak_ref/README.md

 ## Licensing and Distribution

-`weak_ptr` is a single header file available under the boost software license.
+`weak_ref` is a single header file available under the boost software license.